 Community members and other stakeholders also contributed to the development of the Affordable Housing Plan.
-The Plan was presented and feedback obtained at meetings with the Sacramento Housing Alliance, Sacramento Steps Forward's Continuum of Care Advisory Board, Sacramento Area Congregations Together, the Sacramento Regional Coalition to End Homelessness, Sacramento Steps Forward's Lived Experience Committee, two SHRA Commission meetings, and the City's Housing Policy Working Group.
+The Plan was presented and feedback was obtained at meetings with the Sacramento Housing Alliance, Sacramento Steps Forward's Continuum of Care Advisory Board, Sacramento Area Congregations Together, the Sacramento Regional Coalition to End Homelessness, Sacramento Steps Forward's Lived Experience Committee, two SHRA Commission meetings, and the City's Housing Policy Working Group.
 Workshops were also held at meetings with the City Council and County Board of Supervisors.

-The Final Affordable Housing Plan was distributed for public comment and presented for approval to the SHRA Commission, City Council, and County Board of Supervisors in fall 2023.
+The Final Affordable Housing Plan was distributed for public comment and presented for approval to the SHRA Commission, City Council, and County Board of Supervisors in October of 2023.
+All comments received were reviewed and incorporated within the parameters and schedule of the Affordable Housing Plan per the City/County Partnership Agreement.